What is Ultra High Temperature (UHT) Pasteurization?

 Disadvantages of HTST Pasteurization

-Compared to UHT pasteurization, one slight disadvantage of HTST pasteurization is reduced shelf-life and the need for an unbroken cold chain.
+Compared to ultra high temperature pasteurization, one slight disadvantage of HTST pasteurization is reduced shelf-life and the need for an unbroken cold chain.
 Or, in other words, a completely temperature-controlled supply chain—from packaging and shipping to the refrigerated section of the retail environment.

 Which Type of Pasteurization is Right for You?

 Choosing the right type of pasteurization process for your dairy product is a complicated decision with multiple variables to consider, including the type of product, the viscosity, the temperature profile needed, the flowrate and any pressure drops that may be involved.
+Having the right UHT pasteurization equipment is necessary in order to consider this as an option for your needs.
 In a future post, we’ll explore a few of the most common applications for HTST pasteurization and UHT pasteurization.
 In the meantime, check out our accompanying post: What is HTST Pasteurization to learn more about the details behind this related topic.

 Reconditioned Dairy Processing Equipment for Sale